aklikic/kalix-communication-manager/README.md

 # Communication manager Kalix project
-Instructions how to develop and run services in local Kalix sandbox.<br>
+Instructions how to develop and run services in local Kalix sandbox.<br><br>
-Local Kalix sandbox main purpose is zero friction development and testing of Kalix services.<br> Kalix platform is then used and a runtime environment with high availability and resiliencethat local Kalix sandbox does not provide.<br>
+Main purpose of `Local Kalix sandbox` is zero friction in developing and testing Kalix services.<br> `Kalix platform` is used as a runtime environment with high availability and resilience that `Local Kalix sandbox` does not provide.<br>
-Kalix local sandbox can be deployed in two options based on availability of docker engine on developer's machine:
+`Local Kalix sandbox` can be deployed in two options based on availability of docker engine on developer's machine:
 1. Developer's machine with available docker engine<br> Allows full Kalix developer experience with very fast turnover.<br>
-Covers:
-   - developing Kalix service using Kalix Java SDK
-   - local run and test
-     - requires docker compose to run the Kalix service and Kalix Proxy
+Enables: developing Kalix service using Kalix Java SDK and local run and test (requires docker compose to run the Kalix service and Kalix Proxy)
 2. Developer's machine without docker engine available<br>
-In case developer's machine does not have docker engine available then external machine (for example Linux based)<br>
+In case developer's machine does not have docker engine available then external machine (for example Linux based) can be used.<br>
-Developer's machine covers:
-   - developing Kalix service using Kalix Java SDK Docker engine enabled machine covers:
+Developer's machine enables: developing Kalix service using Kalix Java SDK<br>
-   - local run and test
+Docker engine enabled machine enables: local run and test
 # Developer's machine with available docker engine
 ## Prerequisite
 Java 17<br>